Eric Maclewis

 The Low Whistle

-It was created in the seventies by Bernard Overton to find a low, wide and warm sound.
+The origin of this flute is much more recent, the first copies having been manufactured by Bernard Overton from 1971 to find a low, wide and warm sound.

-It was widely adopted in Irish traditional music and is now made in several metals or alloys (aluminium, copper, brass,…) and also in wood and plastic.
+This new instrument has ended up being widely adopted in Irish music and like the tin whistle is now produced in different metals or alloys (aluminum, copper, brass, etc.) and also in wood and plastic.